yeuchi/Curves/README.md

 ## Cubic spline interpolation

 This project upgrades the cubic spline implementation to ES6.
-Additionally, it demonstrates a COMB functions alternative via piecewise length.
+Additionally, it demonstrates a COMB functions alternative via linear-piecewise markers.
 The ReactJS code-kata is composed of the following actions.
 * draw linear piecewise segements base on slope RMS tolerance on curve.
 * draw piecewise end points.
 * draw interpolation knot points.